fsprojects-archive/zzarchive-powerpack/README.md

 The PowerPack functionality is moving.

+ * F# CodeDom implementation(s) has moved to an [independent project](http://fsprojects.github.io/FSharp.Compiler.CodeDom)

+ * F# Parallel Sequences has moved to an [independent project](http://fsprojects.github.io/FSharp.Collections.ParallelSeq)

+ * F# Quotations Evaluator has moved to an [independent project](http://fsprojects.github.io/FSharp.Quotations.Evaluator)

- * FsLex and FsYacc are moved to an [independent project](http://fsprojects.github.io/FsLexYacc/)
+ * FsLex and FsYacc have moved to an [independent project](http://fsprojects.github.io/FsLexYacc/)

  * F# documentation generation is replaced by [FSharp.Formatting](http://tpetricek.github.io/FSharp.Formatting/)

  * F# metadata reader is replaced by [FSharp.Compiler.Service](http://fsharp.github.io/FSharp.Compiler.Service/)

- * Parallel sequences are now an independent project [FSharp.Collections.ParallelSeq](https://github.com/fsgit/FSharp.Collections.ParallelSeq)

  * These components are replicated in [FSharpx](https://github.com/fsprojects/fsharpx):